Landscape Design

 Have you been keeping your lawn neat all summer?
 Now that colder weather is coming, it might seem like lawn care is done for the year.
 But getting your lawn ready for winter is important if you want it to grow back healthy in the spring.

-One key step is making the final cut before snow falls.
+One key step is making the final cut before the snow falls.
 In this guide, we’ll explain why that last mow matters and how short you should cut your grass.

 Why Should You Cut Your Grass Short Before Winter?